 A. It could.
 Initial estimated financial aid notifications will be determined based on the data submitted on the FAFSA form.
-If estimated figures are initially used, we will require a copy of prior year completed tax return information.
+If estimated figures are initially used, we will require updated FAFSA information.
 St. Lawrence will verify current information using actual tax return and W-2 copies once they are available.
 If estimated figures differ from current figures, the award amount could change.

 Q. Does getting an extension on filing income tax have any effect?

 A. It could.
 If your initial financial aid was estimated using incomplete income information, and, subsequently, the actual data is different, your final award amounts could change.
 This could also cause a delay in having your aid posted to your account, or result in less financial aid awarded.